TS-DEV-DEBUG-V2/SOCRATES-DOWNLOADER/README.md

 ## Roadmap

-* Integrated download manager dashboard
+* Improved UI design for V2
-* Plugin marketplace
+* Performance optimizations
-* Cloud sync support
-* Built-in update system
-* Advanced scheduling system

 ---

 ## Contributing

 Contributions are welcome.
-Feel free to fork the project and submit pull requests with clear and detailed descriptions.
+Fork the repository and submit a pull request with clear changes and explanations.

 ---

 ## License

-This project is licensed under the MIT License.

----

-## Disclaimer

-SOCRATES-DL is intended for educational and legitimate use only.
-Users are responsible for ensuring compliance with all applicable laws and content distribution policies.
+See the LICENSE file in the repository for details.

 ---